Behavior Intervention Team

 PURPOSE OF THE BEHAVIOR INTERVENTION TEAM

-- Behaviors include, but are not limited to talk of suicide or suicidal action
+- Talk of suicide or suicidal action

 The Behavior Intervention Team consists of a group of qualified and dedicated BAC professionals whose mission is to: